Rudolf Wittkower: Career

 Among Wittkower's books were monographs on Bernini and Michelangelo, volumes in standard textbook series, and more individual subjects such as his Architectural Principles in the Age of Humanism, "his most significant book".
 This introduced an in depth analysis of the Venetian architect Andrea Palladio and his relation to sixteenth century music theory.
 Part Four specifically deals with how and why Palladio adapted harmonic musical ratios and incorporated them into the physical proportions of his buildings.
 Although this theory of Palladian proportions was universally accepted after the book's release, recent works in art history have made it the subject of much controversy.
 Wittkower had encountered this notion that musical harmony may act in a manner analogous to visual harmony in Pythagoras, where it was also noted by Alberti.

 Wittkower was elected to the American Academy of Arts and Sciences in 1959 and the American Philosophical Society in 1971.
 He was awarded the Alice Davis Hitchcock Award posthumously in 1975 for his book Gothic vs. Classic, Architectural Projects in Seventeenth-Century Italy.

-Death and legacy

 Wittkower died on 11 October 1971.